Global coalition aligns around red sea maritime security

 The open letter from the Joint Global Trade Association urging maritime security reads as follows:

 As representatives of organizations whose members depend on safe and secure ocean shipping routes, we urgently call on countries to join, support, or align with the mission to support safe and secure maritime commerce in the Red Sea – such as that of Operation Prosperity Guardian, a multinational security initiative with at least 23 participating countries to date.
-Alignment around such efforts ensures that the world’s governments can work together to defend maritime security not only in the Red Sea but also across the globe.
+Alignment around such efforts ensures that the world’s governments can work together to defend maritime security in the Red Sea and across the globe.

 The Red Sea is vital and moves 30 percent of the world’s trade, including critical items like food and agricultural products, energy, clothing, shoes, electronics, and medicine.
 Terrorist attacks in the Red Sea imperil the safety and security of crew and cargo, which is now forcing carriers to divert to other routes.